isblab/desmosome/scripts/README.md

 We employed [AF2-Multimer](https://github.com/deepmind/alphafold) on all protein-pairs of interest.
 The best predicted PDB for each protein-pair as well as the input sequences are found in protein-pair specific directories in `analysis/alphafold` (without the `.pkl` files due to space constraints).
 The script `alphafold_analyze.py` generates the pLDDT/PAE figures (not used in paper, needs the `.pkl` files), contact maps used in the paper and the interface lists.
 The script accepts a folder containing the best performing model (`ranked_0.pdb`), the `ranking_debug.json` file to identify the corresponding `.pkl` file, and the corresponding `.pkl` file.
 Generated PAE/PLDDT figures and the contact lists are uploaded (`results/alphafold_analysis_output`).
 Note that the PAE matrix returned by AF2-Multimer is not strictly symmetric, hence, the contacts between chain A -> B and B -> A can differ.
 For the paper, we use the former, even though the overall disagreement between the two is minimal.

 ----

-*Note*: Interestingly, the density visualization thresholds can be thought of as an indirect proxy for the precision of the domain in the integrative structure.
-For example, PKP-N has a threshold twice as large as PKP-S for the resultant isosurfaces to roughly localize to the same enclosed volume for visibility, indicating that PKP-N is less precisely localized in the model than PKP-S